Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Learning with data pruning

 \subsection{Setup}

-Consider a supervised learning task where the inputs and outputs are respectively in $\mathcal{X} \subset \mathbb{R}^{d_x}$ and $\mathcal{Y} \subset \mathbb{R}^{d_y}$, both assumed to be compact\footnote{We further require that the sets $\mathcal{X}$ and $\mathcal{Y}$ have no isolated points.
-This is a technical assumption that is required to avoid dealing with unnecessary complications in the proofs.}.
+Consider a supervised learning task where the inputs and outputs are respectively in $\mathcal{X} \subset \mathbb{R}^{d_x}$ and $\mathcal{Y} \subset \mathbb{R}^{d_y}$, both assumed to be compact\footnote{We further require that the set $\mathcal{X}$ has no isolated points.
+This technical assumption is required to avoid dealing with unnecessary complications in the proofs.}.
 We denote by $\mathcal{D}= \mathcal{X}\times \mathcal{Y}$ the data space.
 We assume that there exists $\mu$, an atomless probability distribution on $\mathcal{D}$ from which input/output pairs $Z=(X, Y)$ are drawn independently at random.
 We call such $\mu$ a \emph{data generating process}.
 We will assume that $X$ is continuous while $Y$ can be either continuous (regression) or discrete (classification).
 We are given a family of models

 parameterised by the \emph{parameter space} $\param_\theta$, a compact subspace of $\mathbb{R}^{d_\theta}$, where $\theta \in \Theta$ is a fixed \emph{hyper-parameter}.
 For instance, $\mathcal{M}_\theta$ could be a family of neural networks of a given architecture, with weights $w$, and where the architecture is given by $\theta$.
 We will assume that $y_{out}$ is continuous on $ \mathcal{X} \times \param_\theta$\footnote{This is generally satisfied for a large class of models, including neural networks.}.
 For a given continuous loss function $\ell: \mathcal{Y}\times\mathcal{Y} \rightarrow \mathbb{R}$, the aim of the learning procedure is to find a model that minimizes the generalization error, defined by